nithish96/nithish96.github.io/_posts/2019-10-25-faceboxes.md

 	<p></p>
 	<h3>Rapidly Digested Convolutional Layers</h3>
 		<p>
-			When we have a high resolution input image and large kernel, convolutional operation is extremely costly to run on a CPU.
+			When we have a high resolution input image and large kernel, convolutional operation is extremely complex to run on a CPU.
 The main goal of these RDCL layers is to decrease the input size in the earlier layers of network.
 		</p>
     <p>
       For example - Consider an Image of 224 x 224 x 3, filter of size 7 x 7 x 3 and number of filters as 64.
-Then number of computations of first layer are 472 Million i.e 64x(112 x 112 x 7 x 7 x 3)
+Then number of computations of first layer are 472 Million i.e 64x(224 x 224 x 7 x 7 x 3)
     </p>
     <p>
 			One of the easier ways of decreasing the input dimensionality is to use larger strides for convolution and pooling layers.
 Using lower kernel size in first few layers also speeds up the convolution operation.
 Often first convolutional layer is kept larger to alleviate the information loss that occured due to by spatial size reducing.
-We can have large filter size at first layer because the number of channels are only 3 for RGB image or 1 for Grayscale.
+We can have large filter size at first layer because the number of channels are only 3 for RGB image and 1 for Grayscale.
 		</p>
     <p> It is observed that filters in initial layers form the opposite pairs.
 We take advantage of this method and use C.ReLU to increase the output dimensionality.
 To be precise C.ReLU has two outputs: [x,0] for positive values of input and [0,x] for negative values of input. </p>
 	<h3>Multiple Scale Convolutional Layers.</h3>